April 18, 2022

 Change Is on the Way

-San Francisco and Seattle are already expunging convictions, and a growing number of big-city prosecutors are refusing to prosecute cannabis-possession cases while also pushing to clear old convictions from the books.
+Some cities (like San Francisco and New York) and states are already expunging convictions, and a growing number of big-city prosecutors are refusing to prosecute cannabis-possession cases while also pushing to clear old convictions from the books.
 That’s awesome, and we want to see this approach go national.
-(We’re not alone: 63% of Americans support expungement.)
+(We’re not alone: 70% of Americans support expungement.)